GSDMD

-Gasdermin D (GSDMD) is a protein that in humans is encoded by the GSDMD gene on chromosome 8.
+Gasdermin D (GSDMD, from combination of gastro and dermato, referencing the locations where its family of proteins were originally found to be primarily expressed) is a protein that in humans is encoded by the GSDMD gene on chromosome 8.

 It belongs to the gasdermin family which is conserved among vertebrates and comprises six members in humans, GSDMA, GSDMB, GSDMC, GSDMD, GSDME (DFNA5) and DFNB59 (Pejvakin).
 Members of the gasdermin family are expressed in a variety of cell types including epithelial cells and immune cells.
 GSDMA, GSDMB, GSDMC, GSDMD and GSDME have been suggested to act as tumour suppressors.

 Structure

 The structure of full-length GSDMD consists of two domains, the 31 kDa N-terminal (GSDMD-N) and 22 kDa C-terminal (GSDMD-C) domains, separated by a linker region.
 GSDMD-C can be divided into four subdomains and is composed of 10 α-helices and two β-strands, forming a compact globular fold.
 The linker helix contacts the two helix-repeats which consist of four-helix bundles.
 The middle domain comprises an antiparallel β-strand and a short α-helix.
 The first flexible loop of GSDMD-C, which is located between GSDMD-N and the linker helix, stretches out and inserts into the GSDMD-N pocket, stabilizing the conformation of the full-length protein.
 GSDMD-N forms large transmembrane pores composed of 31 to 34 subunits that allow the release of interleukin-1 (IL-1) family cytokines and drive pyroptosis.